How worried should you be about monkeypox?

 Where did monkeypox originate?

-The World Health Organisation (WHO) traces the sickness to the tropical rainforests of Central and West Africa and defines it as a viral zoonotic (meaning it can be transmitted from animals to humans) disease akin to smallpox, itself eradicated in 1980.
+The WHO traces the sickness to the tropical rainforests of Central and West Africa and defines it as a viral zoonotic (meaning it can be transmitted from animals to humans) disease akin to smallpox, itself eradicated in 1980.

 The first recorded case of monkeypox was identified in what is now the Democratic Republic of Congo in 1970.